TcMenu/documentation/content/arduino-libraries/io-abstraction/arduino-logging-with-io-logging.md

 weight = 5
 +++

-Logging is part of the IoAbstraction offering, it has a moderately complete logging framework that is still lightweight enough to work on small boards.
+Logging is part of the TcMenu offering provided by library `TcMenuLog`, it has a moderately complete logging framework that is still lightweight enough to work on small boards.
 It can easily be turned off completely for very small boards too.
-Both IoAbstraction and tcMenu use this logging to provide information about internal state and operations.
+TaskManagerIO, IoAbstraction and tcMenu use this logging to provide information about internal state and operations.

-The logging is fully integrated into both IoAbstraction and TcMenu, and this change is backward compatible at a code level.
+You can also use this logging framework in your own project code, regardless if you're using any other of our libraries.

 {{< blockClear "left" >}}